Bru Luccas Shows Off Her Bikini Body From The Front And Back, Asks Which Is Hotter

-Social media star Bru Luccas sent the pulses of her 3.9 million Instagram followers racing by posting a new photo where she modeled two different swimwear sets in two different poses.
-In the comment for the shot, the model cheekily asked fans which they thought was hotter.
+Social media star Bru Luccas seemed to send the pulses of her 3.9 million Instagram followers racing by posting a new photo where she modeled two different swimwear sets in two different poses.
+In the caption, the model cheekily asked fans which they thought was hotter.

-In the first option, Bru opted for a bright red bikini that accentuated the California resident’s bronzed tan.
+In the first option, Bru wore a bright red bikini that accentuated the California resident's bronzed tan.
 The top was a classic triangle silhouette with a deep plunging neckline that showed off her collarbone and décolletage.
-Tiny strings wrapped around her neck to create a halter neckline.
+Tiny strings wrapped around her neck to create a halter style.
 Showing off her washboard abs, Bru completed the set with a pair of matching bottoms.
 They were also a string style, with tiny straps that were pulled towards her midriff in a high-rise silhouette.

-In the second pose, Bru wore a one-piece swimsuit was a fun striped design.
-The stripes were a variety of colors, including pink, yellow, navy, light blue, and white.
-The rainbow hues gave the ensemble a cool retro-like vibe, despite the sultry modern cut.

-The back of the swimsuit featured a low scooped design that exposed the Bru’s toned back and shoulders.
-The bottom had a cheeky thong silhouette that left little of the model’s backside to the imagination.
-High leg slits on the sides extended to reach just below her waistline, showing off her hips and highlighting her hourglass figure.
+The back of the swimsuit featured a low-scooped design that exposed Bru's toned back and shoulders.
+The bottom had a cheeky thong silhouette that left little of the model's backside to the imagination.
+High leg slits on the sides extended to just below her waistline, showing off her hips and highlighting her hourglass figure.

-Bru styled her hair into a straight and sleek look so that her long brunette locks cascaded down her back.
-She completed the look with a pair of pale pink flip-flops.
+Bru styled her hair into a straight and sleek look, her long brunette locks cascading down her back.
+She completed the outfit with a pair of pale pink flip-flops.

 Fans went wild over the new upload and awarded the post over 324,000 likes and more than 7,000 comments.